lwhb/lawhub-dev/README.md

 echo "export LAWHUB_ROOT=$PWD" >> ~/.bash_profile
 echo "export LAWHUB_DATA=$PWD/data" >> ~/.bash_profile
 ```
-You can use a diffrent data directory for LAWHUB_DATA.
-Crawled data will be stored here.
+You can use a diffrent a directory for LAWHUB_DATA, under which crawled/processed data will be stored.

 ### Python
 ```